 Ally Bank is a good fit if you:

-- Want to open a high-yield savings account
+• You want to open a high-yield savings account.

-- Are beginning to invest and want more options to grow your money
+• You are beginning to invest and want more options to grow your money.

-- Primarily use online banking with a mobile app
+• You primarily use online banking with a mobile app.

 2. Axos Bank

-Formerly known as Bank of Internet USA, this full-service online-only bank changed its name to Axos Bank in 2018.
-Aside from the usual range of banking products and services for individual account holders, it also offers banking solutions to business entities.
+Formerly known as Bank of Internet USA, this full-service online-only financial institution changed its name to Axos Bank in 2018.
+Aside from the usual range of banking products and services for individual account holders, it also offers banking solutions to business entities, separating it from many online banks that focus only on consumers.

 Why you might like Axos Bank

-- No minimum balance and no monthly fees
+• No minimum balance and no monthly maintenance fees

-- Very attractive APY rate for its high-yield savings account at 0.61% as of December 18, 2022
+• Very attractive APY rate for its high-yield savings account at 0.61% APY as of June 21, 2023, with no minimum balance requirements

-- Unlimited domestic ATM fee reimbursement for many types of accounts
+• Unlimited ATM fee rebates for many types of accounts when you use ATMs in the U.S.

 What are the drawbacks of Axos Bank?